How Roger Federer inspires global devotion

 - Federer bidding for a record eighth Wimbledon title

-- Swiss competing in his 42nd grand slam semifinal
+- Swiss competing in his 11th Wimbledon final

 (CNN)It is a global traveling troupe like no other in sport.
 A patchwork of nationalities, from India, Lebanon, America, on a summer pilgrimage to worship the most successful tennis player in history.